 - Dreadlock Warrior: The Gem that poofed Lapis was large and well-built, with long dreadlocks in numerous different colors.
 She's later revealed to be a Crystal Gem named Bismuth.

-- Easily Forgiven: Lapis revealing that it was Homeworld Gems who imprisoned her becomes this, given the minute she was free she just wanted to go home in "Ocean Gem," despite what Homeworld natives did to her.
+- Easily Forgiven: Lapis revealing that it was Homeworld Gems who imprisoned her, yet the minute she was free she just wanted to go home in "Ocean Gem," despite what Homeworld natives did to her.

 - Facepalm: Along with his Oh, Crap! reaction, Steven does this when Peridot and Lapis both wants to stay at the barn.